Cumulocity-IoT/apama-eplapps-tools/doc/using-pysys.rst

 For anyone who already knows how to use PySys and wants to write Python code for their test running and validation, it is possible to also add a run.py to your test case.
 We provide samples of tests both running within Apama EPL Apps and with a local correlator in the advanced directory of the samples.

-In order to view documentaion on classes for PySys helpers for EPL Apps please see: `PySys helpers <https://SoftwareAG.github.io/apama-eplapps-tools/doc/pydoc/>`_
+In order to view documentation on classes for PySys helpers for EPL Apps please see: `PySys helpers <https://SoftwareAG.github.io/apama-eplapps-tools/doc/pydoc/>`_

+See :doc:`Testing the performance of your EPL apps <performance-testing>` for details on writing performance tests.

 To run in Apama EPL Apps, your run.py should look something like this: